adambard/learnxinyminutes-docs/python3.html.markdown

 ## 6. Classes
 ####################################################

-# We use the "class" operator to get a class
+# We use the "class" statement to create a class
 class Human:

     # A class attribute.
 It is shared by all instances of this class